 - 2. Enter the User name admin and the password configured during installation, then click Log On. - 3.
-If the Data Security module of the Security Manager is not displayed by default, click the Data tab to open it. - Until a subscription key is entered, a subscription prompt appears automatically. - Once a key has been entered, administrators can review subscription information on the Settings > General > Subscription page. - 4.
+If the Data Security module of the Security Manager is not displayed by default, select Data from the Product Module drop-down menu to open it. - Until a subscription key is entered, a subscription prompt appears automatically. - Once a key has been entered, administrators can review subscription information on the Settings > General > Subscription page. - 4.
 Browse to the subscription file, then click Submit.
 Current subscription information is displayed. - 5.
 Click Deploy in the Security Manager toolbar to complete the process.